Department of Computer and Information Sciences

 An introduction to information systems and technology in today's organizations.
 Topics include hardware, software and communications fundamentals, systems development, information management, work force considerations, and related societal, legal, and ethical issues.
 Prerequisite: COSC 111 (may be taken concurrently).

 A study of computer programming for business applications using a language such as COBOL.
 Students will design, implement, test and document programs in application areas such as payroll, accounting, inventory and file maintenance.
 Not open to those who successfully completed COBOL programming.
-Prerequisite: COSC 111 or programming experience.
+Prerequisites: COSC 111 and COSC 175.

 CIS 239 ENTERPRISE SYSTEMS AND ARCHITECTURE (3)